|

 Italy

-On Historic Trails in Tuscany on the Tracks of the
+On Historic Trails in Tuscany on the Tracks of the Etruscans: Who were the Etruscans?

 Who were the Etruscans?
 The Estruscans were the early inhabitants of Italy, long before the Roman Empire existed.
 However, the Estruscan civilization is often overlooked despite its enormous influence on the region.
 Estruscan settlements were frequently built on the hillside - the steeper the hill, the better - and surrounded by thick fortress walls, well protected from intruders.
 Many of the Estruscan’s early water systems later contributed to the iconic Roman aqueduct.
 While nobody really knows where the Etruscans originated - though many believe they came from Asia Minor - they were prominent in Italy by 800 BC.
 When exploring this region of Italy we discover remnants of their hilltop fortresses, old settlements and the imprint of their trading routes stretching from Naples to Venice.
 However, nowhere in Italy carries the Estruscan influence quite like Tuscany; in fact, Tuscany's name originates from the Italian Etrusci or Tusci, words used by the ancient Romans to describe the Etruscans.